THINNGO2511/COSC3380-TeamProject/README.md

 Domain of Discourse (Miniworld):
 - The database represents an online brand-oriented clothing store.
 - The multi-brand online clothing store sells different articles of clothing, accessories, and shoes for any kind of customer, men, women, and kids.
 Customers may browse item categories, perform a search for their desired clothing items, and even filter search results.
 They can choose the size, color, and quantity of the item before adding it to their cart.
 Customers are able to view their shopping cart, edit and delete items from the cart, and view their subtotal.
 They also get notified if an item from their cart has changed in price or gone out of stock.
 The website is managed directly by employees, who can add or remove items as needed.
 Customers may also have the option to be notified about out-of-stock items once they return.
-- The website keeps track of how much stock it has to sell from each brand, and will automatically send orders to suppliers (brand-managed warehouses) to restock in order to keep up with customer demand.
-All clothing items belong to specific brands - featuring logos and copyrighted material only produced by specific companies - that the store is authorized to distribute.
+- The website keeps track of how much stock it has to sell from each brand.
+All clothing items belong to specific brands that the store is authorized to distribute.
 - Website also tracks which brands, clothing lines, size’s are selling the most to further determine the demographic of users to be targeted.
-The clothing lines and items that see the least sales will be flagged for discount prices in future quarters.

 Entity Categories:
 1. Product